Form a Nonprofit in New York

 Once your Nonprofit is officially formed, you'll want to complete these important steps:

-• Obtain EIN from IRSApply for federal Employer Identification Number online through IRS website for tax and banking purposes.
+• Obtain an EIN from the IRSApply for a federal Employer Identification Number (EIN) through the IRS website at no cost.
+An EIN is required to open a bank account, hire employees, and apply for federal and state tax-exempt status.

 Advantages

-• Eligible to receive tax-deductible charitable donations from individuals and foundations
+• Ability to receive tax-deductible donations from individuals and grants from foundations and government agencies

 Considerations